launchbynttdata/tf-azurerm-module_reference-kubernetes_cluster/resources/azure-ad-integration/README.md

 ## Login to kubectl

-In order to login using the user credentials, its essential to install `kubelogin` binary.
+With AD enabled, its mandatory to install `kubelogin` binary to be able to login to `kubectl` using your SSO credentials.
 [Kube Login](https://azure.github.io/kubelogin/concepts/login-modes/sp.html)

 `kubelogin` can be installed using asdf

 ```